inveniosoftware/docs-invenio-rdm/docs/releases/uv-upgrade.md

 package managers (like `apt` or `brew`) and the installed binary comes with a self-upgrading mechanism using `uv self upgrade`.

-On top of this it's recommended that you start using `uv` to manage the `invenio-cli` tool installation.
+On top of this, it's recommended that you start using `uv` to manage the `invenio-cli` tool installation.
 Make sure you uninstall any existing `invenio-cli` installation first, and then run `uv tool install invenio-cli`.

 ## Migration script

-To ease the migration process, a [helper Python script](./uv_migrate.py) is available for automating the following steps of this guide:
+To ease the migration process, a [helper Python script](./uv_migrate.py) is available to automate the steps of the [step-by-step guide](#step-by-step-migration-guide) below identified by a 📜 icon:

-- Converting your `Pipfile` to a `pyproject.toml` file
+- "Convert `Pipfile` to `pyproject.toml`"
-- Updating your `site/` package configuration to use `pyproject.toml`
+- "Update `site/pyproject.toml`"
-- Updating your `.invenio` configuration to use `uv`
+- "Update Invenio configuration"
-- Pinning the project's Python version in `.python-version`
+- "Pin the Python version"
-- Removing old unnecessary files (`Pipfile`, `Pipfile.lock`, `setup.cfg`, `MANIFEST.in`, etc.)
+- "Clean up old files"

 The script assumes a "standard" InvenioRDM bootstrapped project structure (e.g. it reads from the `.invenio` file to auto-detect the project name, Python version, and author